Interested in attending PIMS?

 Classes run from 8:00 A.M. to 1:30 P.M. weekdays.
 Starting in the second trimester, clinical rotation will begin which will start at 1:30 P.M. weekdays.
 There will be some weekends that require you to be on-call.
 If this schedule does not fit your current lifestyle or work schedule, we do have the Distance Education option.

-The policy of Pittsburgh Institute of Mortuary Science, if you indicate you have a learning disability, you must also provide a diagnostic report from the psychologist who issued the diagnosis.
+Those students who have a documented learning disability, must also provide a diagnostic report from the psychologist who issued the diagnosis.
 The report must list the nature of the learning disability, as well as recommendations for accommodations.
 The report also must be dated within three years of the time of application.
 We will then work to see how the recommended accommodations may be implemented.